Reach vs Impressions – Understanding the Difference

 Reach shows how many unique people have been presented with your content or ad on their news feed.
 Without it, you wouldn’t know the most effective part of your audience.

-Facebook measures it, and it’s your job to monitor it so that you can work on improving it.
+Facebook measures it, but also other metrics, and it’s your job to monitor them so that you can work on improving it.
 As a result, you’ll establish a better connection between your business and your target audience.
 Facebook measures reach with the help of sampled data.
 With Facebook reporting software you may see it and much more.

 Facebook Business separates it into three categories – organic, paid, and viral.